DKmica/TreeProAIv2/replit.md

 The application features a modern, dark theme with bright cyan (#00c2ff) accents against a dark navy/gray background (#0a1628 to #102a43).
 It includes a custom "futuristic AI circuit tree" logo and consistent branding across all UI components, including form stylings and active states.

 ### Technical Implementations
-- **Frontend**: Built with React 19, TypeScript, and Vite, using TailwindCSS for styling and React Router DOM (HashRouter) for navigation.
+- **Frontend**: Built with React 19, TypeScript, and Vite, using TailwindCSS (PostCSS plugin) for styling and React Router DOM (BrowserRouter with v7 future flags) for navigation.
 - **Backend**: Developed using Node.js and Express, providing a RESTful API.
 - **Database**: PostgreSQL 14+ is used, with schema initialized from `backend/init.sql`.
 - **AI Core**: A centralized `aiCore.ts` service loads all business data to maintain real-time context and integrates an extensive arborist knowledge base.
 It supports 58 distinct function calls across various business categories.